The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Data Organization: QA Data → KB Entries

-Quality Assessment of Source Data
+Evaluating the Quality of Source Data

 In this case, the source data consisted of approximately 600 QA data entries (question and answer pairs) accumulated internally.
-The source data was in the format of staff work notes, not user-facing procedure documents.
+The source data was in the format of staff working notes, not user-facing procedure documents.

 Quality Filtering